sam2829/strongest-avenger-drf/README.md

 ## Planning

 Planning started by using agile methodologies by delivering small features across the duration of the project.
 This broke down the build of the project into a lot more manageable parts and was able to select which user stories were more important to the site.
-The userstories were then used to help create wireframes to see how the user would navigate and use the app.
+The user stories were then used to help create wireframes to see how the user would navigate and use the app.
 This can all be seen in more details in the React frontend repository.
 These were then used to help work out the required API endpoints to support the desired functionality of the site.

-dfjdfjd endpoint diagram go here????

 ### Data Models